klahnakoski/mo-deploy/docs/library-versioning.md

 Here is a diagram of a git repo, with three branches, each with (some version of) library code

 <img src="library-versioning-one-project.png" style="width:226px">

+### Git Submodules?

+Git submodules has a major problem: The `.gitmodules` file in the project is responsible for the submodule (aka library) branch.
+This prevents **isolation**; the submodule code is not truly owned by the project, and changes to the submodule impact other projects immediately.
+Git submodules are really just hard-to-manage symbolic links.

 ## Solution: Two version control systems